zalvexe/cmps12_i2c_stm32/README.md

 Based on my result on testing this gyro,
 1. it has bearing which you can access and use, it'll give you a very accurate result of rotation (0 to 360 degree)
 2. i tried the gyro z by integrating its acceleration, but it'll give you some error/drifts by time
+3. i give the timeout of 50 and 100 ms. well at first, i set it to ```HAL_MAX_DELAY``` which wasnt a good idea cuz it'll block your executions when i2c failed to do communication with cmps12

 > fun fact: i shorted 1 cmps12 while experimenting with it:"